codio-templates/guides-assessments-demo/.guides/content/Advanced-autograding-5130.md

 cd /home/codio/workspace/challenge1
 ```

-Then the Java program is compiled, and if a compilation error occurred the script exits.
+Then the java program is compiled, and if a compilation error occurred the script exits.
 The compilation errors are sent to standard out and will be captured by Codio and show in the guide.

 ```
 javac Challenge.java
 if [ $? -ne 0 ]; then exit 1; fi
 ```

-The test case calls the compiled Java program with arguments `10 20`, capturing the output and then tests this with the expected output.
+The test case calls the compiled hava program with arguments `10 20`, capturing the output and then tests this with the expected output.

 ```
 OUTPUT1=("$(java Challenge 10 20)")